name: Sean Gatewood

 link: https://sgatewood.github.io

-- Sorta abused an old Jekyll theme I liked to serve as a portfolio site
+description: Used an old Jekyll theme I liked to serve as my website.
+Includes some interesting dark mode & MermaidJS hacks.